 I like this very peaceful scene of the Monk meditating on a rock next to a waterfall.
 Diablo III has very few tranquil moments in it, so this one stands out to me.

 I took this screenshot shortly after my Hardcore Demon Hunter finished Act V in the story mode.
-I didn’t think he make it that far.
+I didn’t think he would make it that far.

 Dusk the Demon Hunter ended up in the Hall of Fallen Heroes.